capawesome-team/capacitor-plugins/packages/app-shortcuts/README.md

 set(options: SetOptions) => Promise<void>
 ```

-Create or update app shortcuts.
+Creates new app shortcuts or updates existing ones based on the provided options.

+Use this method to define or modify the app shortcuts displayed on the user's device.

-Only available on Android and iOS.
+Available only on Android and iOS platforms.

 | Param         | Type                                              |
 | ------------- | ------------------------------------------------- |